What is margin trading?

 If you have borrowed for less than 1 hour, the funding rate will still be calculated as if the asset were borrowed for 1 hour.

-Table of funding rates for coins and tokens
+Funding rate for coins and tokens

 How does collateral work in short selling?